 It’s very important to have a healthy diet for overall well-being and avoid the risk of caries or periodontal disease.
 Studies and researches have proved that there is an association between sugar intake and caries.

-One also have to limit intake of acidic beverages like soda, energy drinks, and others to avoid the acid build-up that weakens tooth materials, thereby causing holes in your tooth cavities.
+One also has to limit intake of acidic beverages like soda, energy drinks, and others to avoid the acid build-up that weakens tooth materials, thereby causing holes in your tooth cavities.

 Appliances for Treated Teeth